 Eligibility Criteria and Document Requirements for NSC

-While eligibility criteria for NSC simply require an investor to be resident Indian without any age limit, the necessary documents to save in NSC must be noted.
-Also, the scheme does not outline age requirement as eligibility, thus allowing individuals from all age groups to benefit from the plan.
+While eligibility criteria for NSC simply require an investor to be a resident Indian without any age limit, the necessary documents to save in NSC must be noted.
+Also, the scheme does not outline age requirements as eligibility, thus allowing individuals from all age groups to benefit from the plan.
 Along with checking the NSC interest rate chart, investors should also check the documents listed below since their submission is vital to buy a National Savings Certificate.

 - Fully filled-in NSC application form.